Eric Avila: Toronto FC

 On August 2, 2011, FC Dallas traded Avila to Toronto FC for Maicon Santos and an international roster spot (through the remainder of the 2011 season).
 Four days later Avila made his debut for the team against D.C.
 United in a 3–3 away draw.
 Avila scored his first goal for Toronto on August 27 in a 1–1 home draw against San Jose Earthquakes.
 Avila scored his first goal of the 2012 season against Real Salt Lake April 28 in a 3–2 away defeat.

 Chivas USA

 When Avila's contract expired at the end of the 2012 season he elected to participate in the 2012 MLS Re-Entry Draft.
 On December 14, 2012, Avila was selected by Colorado Rapids in stage two of the draft.
 About a month later, Avila was traded to Chivas USA for Nick LaBrocca.
 Avila went on trial with C.D.
 Guadalajara of the Liga MX on two occasions but the club never signed him.
 There was also speculation that Santos Laguna were going to sign him but the negotiations seemed to stop.

 Orlando City

-Avila joined Orlando on a loan from Santos Laguna.
-He scored his first goal May 17, 2015 against LA Galaxy in which Orlando City SC won 4–0.
+Avila joined Orlando on loan from Santos Laguna.
+He scored his first goal on May 17, 2015, against LA Galaxy in which Orlando City SC won 4–0.
 Avila made 21 appearances for Orlando in 2015, totaling 1,325 minutes of play.